-Bound Resin is permeable as it has many voids across its entire surface area, making it more effective than other SUDS compliant systems.
+Resin Bound is permeable as it has many voids across its entire surface area.
 The water is able to soak through the surface, filtering through the voids and drain away.

 The sub base must also be SUDS compliant therefore we have a specific SUDS base build up specification detailing the requirements.